Home Table of Contents

 However, as spinal surgery became more sophisticated over time, minimizing its downside, the pendulum increasingly swung towards the widespread use of surgical decompression in acute SCI.

 There has been a plethora of studies attempting to address the effectiveness of surgical decompression.
-For example, Dr. Stephen Papadopoulos et al (Michigan, USA) concluded that “immediate spinal column stabilization and spinal cord decompression…may significantly improve neurological outcome” (J Trauma 52(2), 2002).
+For example, Dr. Stephen Papadopoulos et al (USA) concluded that “immediate spinal column stabilization and spinal cord decompression…may significantly improve neurological outcome.”
 In their study, 91 consecutively admitted patients with acute cervical injuries were prospectively evaluated.
-Of these patients, 66 had potential spinal cord compression assessed by magnetic resonance imaging (MRI); if present (54% of patients), they underwent immediate surgical decompression and stabilization.
+Of these patients, 66 had potential spinal-cord compression assessed by magnetic resonance imaging (MRI); if present (54% of patients), they underwent immediate surgical decompression and stabilization.
 For a variety of reasons, 25 patients were treated outside of this protocol (i.e., no surgical decompression) and served as a reference group.

 The protocol-treated group fared better than reference patients on several criteria.
-For example, 50% of protocol patients improved from their initial Frankel grade compared to only 24% of reference patients (Frankel scale ranges from grade A, representing complete injury, to grade E, normal function).
-In addition, eight protocol but no reference patients improved from complete motor quadriplegia to independent ambulation.
+For example, 50% of protocol patients improved from their initial Frankel grade compared to only 24% of reference patients (Like the ASIA scale, Frankel scale ranges from grade A, representing complete injury, to grade E, normal function).
+In addition, eight protocol, but no reference, patients improved from complete motor quadriplegia to independent ambulation.
 Finally, the protocol patients needed less intensive-care and hospital time.

 Chronic Injury